 Down to the facts: Apple Cider Vinegar Medical Study

 After researching on academic sources, the truth is that we can’t find major clinical trials on apple cider as a remedy for arthritis.
 Since there are no current trials, many web pages and organizations disregard apple cider as an alternative and merely state that it is another myth.
 However, the same could have been said about green tea, used as a millenary remedy against various diseases, until science uncovered the medical importance of various polyphenols in this beverage, including one called Epigallocatechin gallate.
+For more information and a detailed ncbi study.

 Reasons why apple cider Vinegar may improve your arthritis symptoms